dcernst/dcernst.github.io/teaching/mat411f17/syllabus.md

 	<tr>
 		<td>Exam 1</td>
 		<td>15%</td>
-		<td>Wednesday, September 28</td>
+		<td>Friday, September 29</td>
 	</tr>
   <tr>
     <td>Exam 2</td>
     <td>15%</td>
-    <td>Wednesday, October 26</td>
+    <td>Friday, October 27</td>
   </tr>
   <tr>
     <td>Exam 3</td>
     <td>15%</td>
-    <td><s>Wednesday, November 23</s> Wednesday, November 30</td>
+    <td>Friday, December 1</td>
   </tr>
 	<tr>
 		<td>Final Exam</td>
 		<td>20%</td>
-		<td>Wednesday, December 14 at 7:30-9:30AM</td>
+		<td>Wednesday, December 13 at 7:30-9:30AM</td>
 	</tr>
 	</tbody>
 </table>
 </center>

-### Attendance ###
-Regular attendance is expected and is vital to success in this course, but you will not explicitly be graded on attendance.
-Yet, repeated absences may impact your participation grade (see above).
-Students can find more information about NAU's attendance policy on the [Academic Policies](http://nau.edu/Student-Life/Student-Handbook/Academic-Policies/) page.

 ### Department and University Policies ###
-You are responsible for knowing and following the [Department of Mathematics and Statistics Policies]({{ site.baseurl }}/teaching/DepartmentPoliciesFall2016.pdf) (PDF) and other University policies listed [here](http://nau.edu/OCLDAA/_Forms/UCC/SyllabusPolicyStmts2-2014/) (PDF).
+You are responsible for knowing and following the [Department of Mathematics and Statistics Policies]({{ site.baseurl }}/teaching/DepartmentPoliciesFall2017.pdf) (PDF) and other University policies listed [here](http://nau.edu/OCLDAA/_Forms/UCC/SyllabusPolicyStmts2-2014/) (PDF).
 More policies can be found in other university documents, especially the [NAU Student Handbook](http://nau.edu/Student-Life/Student-Handbook/) (see appendices) and the website of the [Office of Student Life](http://nau.edu/Student-Life/).

 As per Department Policy, cell phones, mp3 players and portable electronic communication devices, including but not limited to smart phones, cameras and recording devices, must be turned off and inaccessible during in-class tests.
 Any violation of this policy will be treated as academic dishonesty.

+### Rights of the Learner ##
+As a student in this class, you have the right:
+1. to be confused,
+2. to make a mistake and to revise your thinking,
+3. to speak, listen, and be heard, and
+4. to enjoy doing mathematics.

 ### Class Etiquette ###
+In our classroom, diversity and individual differences are respected, appreciated, and recognized as a source of strength.
+Students in this class are encouraged and expected to speak up and participate during class and to carefully and respectfully listen to each other.
+Every member of this class *must* show respect for every other member of this class.
+Any attitudes or actions that are destructive to the sense of community that we strive to create are not welcome and will not be tolerated.
+In summary: Be good to each other.

-Students are expected to treat each other with respect.
-Students are also expected to promote a healthy learning environment, as well as minimize distracting behaviors.
-In particular, you should be supportive of other students while they are making presentations.
-Moreover, every attempt should be made to arrive to class on time.
+Students are also expected to minimize distracting behaviors.
+In particular, every attempt should be made to arrive to class on time.
 If you must arrive late or leave early, please do not disrupt class.
 Please turn off the ringer on your cell phone.
 I do not have a strict policy on the use of laptops, tablets, and cell phones.
 You are expected to be paying attention and engaging in class discussions.
 If your cell phone, etc. is interfering with your ability (or that of another student) to do this, then put it away, or I will ask you to put it away.

 ### Important Dates ###
 Here are some important dates:

-- **Monday, September 5:** Labor Day (no classes)
+- **Monday, September 4:** Labor Day (no classes)
-- **Thursday, September 8**: Last day to drop/add (no W appears on transcript)
+- **Thursday, September 7**: Last day to Drop/Delete a class (without class appearing on students' transcripts)
-- **Friday, November 4:**: Last day to withdraw from a course (W appears on transcript)
+- **Friday, November 3:**: Course withdrawal deadline
-- **Friday, November 11:** Veteran's Day (no classes)
+- **Friday, November 10:** Veteran's Day (no classes)
-- **Thursday, November 24-Friday, November 25:** Thanksgiving Holiday (no classes)
+- **Thursday, November 23-Friday, November 24:** Thanksgiving Holiday (no classes)
-- **Wednesday, December 14**: Final Exam
+- **Wednesday, December 13**: Final Exam

 ### Getting Help ###
 There are many resources available to get help.
 First, I recommend that you work on homework in small groups as much as possible, and to come see me whenever necessary.
 I am always happy to help you.
 If my office hours don't work for you, then we can probably find another time to meet.
 It is your responsibility to be aware of how well you understand the material.
 Don't wait until it is too late if you need help.  *Ask questions*!
 Lastly, you can always [email me](mailto:dana.ernst@nau.edu).

 ### Changes to the Syllabus ###
-Any changes in this syllabus made during the term will be properly communicated to the class.
+Any changes to this syllabus made during the term will be properly communicated to the class.

 <div class="alert alert-info" role="alert">
 <i class="fa fa-hand-peace-o"></i>&nbsp; Portions of "Goals" and "Class Presentations and Participation" are adapted from <a href="http://www2.kenyon.edu/Depts/Math/schumacherc/public_html/" class="alert-link">Carol Schumacher's</a> <i>Chapter Zero Instructor Resource Manual</i>.
 The first paragraph of "An Inquiry-Based Approach" is borrowed from <a href="https://gist.github.com/RobertTalbert/7854aadbdfca232dbdda" class="alert-link">Robert Talbert</a>.
+The "Rights of the Learner" were adapted from a similar list written by <a href="https://embracinglifewithmajorrevisions.wordpress.com/2017/07/12/rights-of-the-learner-an-introduction/">Crystal Kalinec Craig</a>.
+The first paragraph of "Class Etiquette" is a modified version of statement that <a href="http://www.unco.edu/nhs/mathematical-sciences/faculty/bagley.aspx">Spencer Bagley</a> has in his syllabi.
 Lastly, I've borrowed a few phrases here and there from <a href="http://www.users.csbsju.edu/~bbenesh/" class="alert-link">Bret Benesh</a>.
 </div>